philosophie/mixpal/README.md

 ## Usage

-MixpanelAssistant exposes its helpers to your controllers, views, and view helpers.
+Mixpal exposes its helpers to your controllers, views, and view helpers.

 ### Tracking Events